Appenzell Innerrhoden: Government

 The State Commission (Standeskommission) constitutes the executive government of the canton of Appenzell Inner-Rhodes and operates as a collegiate authority.
 It is composed of seven councillors (Regierungsrat/-rätin), each presiding over a department (Departement) comprising several offices and bureaus.
 The president of the executive department acts as an executive president (regierender Landammann).
-In the mandate period (Legislatur) 2019 – 2021 the State Commission is presided by regierender Landammann Roland Dähler.
+In the mandate period (Legislatur) 2019 – 2021, the State Commission is presided over by regierender Landammann Roland Dähler.
 The regierende Landammann and the stillstehender Landammann (stationary president) are switched every two years.
-Departmental tasks, coordination measures and implementation of laws decreed by the canton's parliament, the Grosse Rat, and the Landsgemeinde, as well as legal judgments are carried by the State Commission.
+Departmental tasks, coordination measures, and implementation of laws decreed by the canton's parliament, the Grosse Rat, and the Landsgemeinde, as well as legal judgments, are carried out by the State Commission.
 The regular (re-)election of the State Commission by the Landsgemeinde is held every year.
 Any resident of Appenzell Inner-Rhodes allowed to vote can be elected as a member of the State Commission.
-The assignment of the departments for the Säckelmeister (minister of finance), Landeshauptmann (country's captain), Bauherr (minister of building and civil engineering), and Landesfähnrich (country's ensign) are given by their roles.
+The assignment of the departments for the Säckelmeister (minister of finance), Landeshauptmann (country's captain), Bauherr (minister of building and civil engineering), and Landesfähnrich (country's ensign) is given by their roles.
 The departments of education, economics, and health and social services are assigned by the collegiate to the two Landammänner and the Statthalter.

 As of December 2021, Appenzell Inner-Rhodes' State Commission is made up of two members of the CVP (Christian Democratic People's Party), one member of the SVP (Swiss People's Party), and four independents of whom one is currently also the president.
 The last regular election (Landsgemeinde) was held on 28 April 2019.

 Parliament

 Landsgemeinde

 Citizens from the canton assemble on the last Sunday of April each year for the Landsgemeinde (literally: country's assembly) in the central square in Appenzell, elect the cantonal government and judiciary, accept the oath of the elected members, and vote on several issues put forward by the government and/or the parliament.
 It is presided over by the regierende Landammann.

 Every Swiss citizen of Appenzell Inner-Rhodes older than 18 has the right to vote and to step onto the Stuhl (literally the chair, but in fact the podium) and to debate the election of the proposed members of government and judiciary, or any of the issues to be voted on.

-After the State Commission have taken their seats on the Stuhl and the regierende Landammann opens and welcomes the assembly,(s)he then presents the state bill.
+After the State Commission has taken their seats on the Stuhl and the regierende Landammann opens and welcomes the assembly, (s)he then presents the state bill.
 Then the discussions are opened.
 Then the elections and the subsequent oaths take place.
-Finally the votes on the programmed issues are taken.
+Finally, the votes on the programmed issues are taken.